smatt989/decisions/README.md

 # Bee Label Maker #

-This is image annotation software built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
+This is a simple webapp to repeatedly poll your responses to questions built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
+Maijet is used to send emails.

 ## Initial Setup